joshblack/spec/docs/server.md

-# `@ocelot/server`
+# `@spec/server`

-> Common helpers for running, building, and maintaining Node.js-based apps for
+> Common helpers for running, building, and maintaining Node.js-based apps.
-> IBM Watson and Cloud Platform.

 ## Middleware

-Middleware in `@ocelot/server` acts as a function that takes in the current server context, modifies it as needed, and then returns it back for the next middleware to use.
+Middleware in `@spec/server` acts as a function that takes in the current server context, modifies it as needed, and then returns it back for the next middleware to use.
 For example: